Icon with an “X”.

 9. Lack of or inadequate event follow-up

 After the event is over, proper follow-up is crucial.
 Failure to do so can lead to the loss of valuable insights and missed opportunities to build participant loyalty.
-Thorough follow-up, including analyzing feedback and data from the registration tool and communicating with participants, is essential to improve experiences and optimize future events.
+Thorough follow-up, including analysing feedback and data from the registration tool and communicating with participants, is essential to improve experiences and optimise future events.

 10. No integrated process focused on the registration experience